![]() |

 Trending Superfoods:

-Chia seeds – Omega-3s, fiber, antioxidants
+Chia seeds-Omega-3s, fiber, antioxidants

-Turmeric – Anti-inflammatory, immunity booster
+Turmeric-Anti-inflammatory, immunity booster

-Blueberries – Antioxidants, cognitive support
+Blueberries-Antioxidants, cognitive support

-Fermented foods – Yogurt, kimchi, kombucha (gut health)
+Fermented foods-Yogurt, kimchi, kombucha (gut health)

-Leafy greens – Kale, spinach, arugula
+Leafy greens-Kale, spinach, arugula

-🥑 1.
+Sweet potatoes-Complex carbs, vitamin A🥑 1.
 Mediterranean Diet

 Based on traditional eating habits in Greece and Italy.
 Focuses on: